antonok-edm/vst_window/README.md

 ## Sample usage

+### In the wild

+[ampli-Fe](https://github.com/antonok-edm/ampli-fe) is a minimal yet complete VST plugin example, freely licensed under MIT and Apache-2.0.

+### From scratch

 First, it's recommended to follow the [example plugin](https://github.com/RustAudio/vst-rs#example-plugin) section from the `vst` crate to get a working plugin without an editor interface.

 Be sure to add `vst_window` and [`raw-window-handle`](https://crates.io/crates/raw-window-handle) as dependencies to your `Cargo.toml` manifest.